Why Do Children Bite And How To Stop Them From Biting?

 Biting is relatively uncommon amongst preschoolers; however, there have been cases where children have reported biting at preschools and daycare centers.
 This mostly happens because a child is upset, confused, or afraid.
 And biting seems like the only way to deal with frustration or fear.
 Some children may even bite to get attention (10).

 Generally speaking, children bite because they have few other ways of expressing themselves.
+Addressing bad habits in kids, such as biting, requires patience and understanding, as these behaviors often stem from frustration or a lack of communication skills.
 Helping them learn other ways to communicate their needs and feelings is the best way to curb the behavior of inappropriate biting.
 Refrain from using any punishments and seek the help of a counselor if the action continues.

 Infographic: Ways To Stop Children From Biting